Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

-Physicians with expertise in parasitic infections and tropical medicine are available for consultation at many major medical centers, travel clinics, and public health facilities.
+Clinicians with expertise in parasitic infections and tropical medicine are available for consultation at many major medical centers, travel clinics, and public health facilities.

 For detailed descriptions of diagnostic methods, see the Centers for Disease Control and Prevention (CDC) Laboratory Identification of Parasites of Public Health Concern.

 Various stages of protozoa and helminths that infect the gastrointestinal tract are typically shed in the stool.
 Routine detection requires examination of stool specimens, preferably 3 collected on different days, because shedding can vary.
 Sensitivity of stool examination for ova and parasites is low enough that when clinical suspicion is strong, empirical treatment should be considered.
 Sensitive and specific assays are now available to detect antigens of Giardia, Cryptosporidium, and Entamoeba histolytica in stool.
 Although expensive, molecular tests also are available for Giardia, Cryptosporidium, E. histolytica, and Cyclospora.
 Tests for one or more of these organisms are typically included in multiplex polymerase chain reaction (PCR)-based screens for enteric bacterial, viral, and parasitic pathogens in stool samples (see table ).